Whether or not bowling balls absorb oil is a topic of debate among bowlers.

 You cannot prevent a bowling ball from absorbing oil when you hit the lanes but there are a few things that you can do to reduce the amount of oil that your bowling ball absorbs.

-- One thing that you can do is to use a lane conditioner.
-Lane conditioners help to create a barrier between the ball and the lane surface.
-This helps to reduce friction and prevents the ball from absorbing too much oil.
+- One thing you can do is use a lane conditioner.
+Lane conditioners help create a barrier between the ball and the lane surface, reducing friction and preventing the ball from absorbing too much oil.

-- You can also use a ball that has a lower porosity coverstock.
-A lower porosity means that there are fewer tiny holes in the coverstock.
-This reduces the surface area that is available to absorb oil.
+- You can also use a ball with a lower-porosity coverstock.
+A lower porosity means that there are fewer tiny holes in the coverstock, which reduces the surface area available to absorb oil.

 - Finally, you can clean your ball regularly.
 When you clean your ball, you remove the oil that has been absorbed into the coverstock.
 This helps to keep your ball performing at its best.